r3eckon/EZNet/README.md

 Another way to deal with this is to filter NetData types & ids and to perform further actions than simply editing the datastore.
 For instance clients can rely on a single common "SelfTransform" ID to send their own position and the server can sort based on Client ID and put the data into a client specific datastore.

+## Unity Engine Function Calls & Threading

+As the Unity engine does not allow for MonoBehavior components to be manipulated by any thread other than the main thread, It is wise to create (delegate) functions that take in your different types of packets and call them using a "Threaded Signal" Queue.
+Threaded Signals may be as simple as a single byte that represents a type of network action that just occured, with some attached data.

+For example, when a client has just connected, the threaded server cannot directly call functions that update UI components, such as a lobby screen.
+In this case, the ID of the new client would be sent to a ConcurrentQueue containing the "ClientConnectSignal" objects.
+Inside the BasicNetManager, a loop running inside the Monobehavior Update() method Dequeues those signals and calls the function that processes this type of signal.
+In the case of our example, it would call a function that adds a new player slot to the lobby player list and show the ID of the connected client as text.

+One such lists is already implemented in the BasicNetManager : the threaded log queue.
+Server & Client enqueue log messages, which are dequeued on the main thread.
+For anything that does not need a single, immediate execution upon receiving data, the NetData datastore is fine.
+Log messages only need to be written once to console.
+Lobby only needs to read the updated data when it just updated.
+But a bound transform would not benefit from signals.
+It simply has to constantly read the latest received data, which is already main thread safe.